A female young adult in a green sweater and white shirt sitting outside on the grass. She is using somatic exercises to improve her mental health.

 EMDR uses eye movement techniques, such as back-and-forth movements, to help process triggering emotional memories.
 This type of therapy is especially helpful if your anxiety is linked to trauma, such as post-traumatic stress disorder (PTSD).

-Dance and movement therapy, also known as DMT, is based on the idea that movement is our first language.
+Dance and movement therapy (DMT) is based on the idea that movement is our first language.
 The theory suggests that the mind, body, and spirit are all connected and that movement can help people to process and understand their emotions.

 Sensorimotor psychotherapy